MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-china.md

 Many enterprises with global Office 365 tenants and users in China have implemented private networks that carry corporate network traffic between China office locations and offshore locations around the world.
 These enterprises can leverage this network infrastructure to avoid cross-border network congestion and optimize their Office 365 service performance in China.

+>[!IMPORTANT]
+>As with all private WAN implementations, you should always consult regulatory requirements for your country and/or region to ensure that your network configuration is in compliance.

 As a first step, it is crucial that you follow our benchmark network guidance at [Network planning and performance tuning for Office 365](https://aka.ms/tune).
 The primary goal should be to avoid accessing global Office 365 services from the Internet in China if possible.

-- Leverage existing private network to carry Office 365 network traffic between China office networks and offshore locations that egress on the public Internet outside China.
+- Leverage your existing private network to carry Office 365 network traffic between China office networks and offshore locations that egress on the public Internet outside China.
 Almost any location outside China will provide a clear benefit.
 Network administrators can further optimize by egressing in areas with low-latency interconnect with the [Microsoft global network](https://docs.microsoft.com/azure/networking/microsoft-global-network).
 Hong Kong, Japan, and South Korea are examples.
 - Configure user devices to access the corporate network over a VPN connection to allow Office 365 traffic to transit the corporate network's private offshore link.
 Ensure that VPN clients are either not configured to use split tunneling, or that user devices are configured to ignore split tunneling for Office 365 traffic.
 - Configure your network to route all Office 365 traffic across your private offshore link.
 If you must minimize the volume of traffic on your private link, you can choose to only route endpoints in the **Optimize** category, and allow requests to **Allow** and **Default** endpoints to transit the Internet.
 This will improve performance and minimize bandwidth consumption by limiting optimized traffic to critical services that are most sensitive to high latency and packet loss.
+- If possible, use UDP instead of TCP for live media streaming traffic, such as for Teams.
+UDP offers better live media streaming performance than TCP.

 For information about how to selectively route Office 365 traffic, see [Managing Office 365 endpoints](managing-office-365-endpoints.md).
 For a list of all worldwide Office 365 URLs and IP addresses, see [Office 365 URLs and IP address ranges](urls-and-ip-address-ranges.md).